-The disclosure rules for communications made by general purpose committees that are coordinated with a candidate or committee are summarized in the sections below.
-Note that there are different requirements for political parties and non-political parties.
+The disclaimer disclosure rules for communications made by general purpose committees that are coordinated with a candidate or committee are summarized in the charts below.
+Note that there are different charts for political parties and non-political parties.
+Both charts apply to candidates and ballot measure committees.
 Payments for such communications are a reportable contribution to the candidate or committee.
 Recipient and donor committees must report the non-monetary contribution.